-I awoke early to a blaring alarm clock, okay, so maybe it wasn’t blaring and truth be told I just didn’t want to give any attention to it.
-Perhaps it was because for the first time in quite a while my physical and emotional self, had finally synced and I was restful, but I had to start the day, as for me, today was a milestone day.
+I awoke early to a blaring alarm clock, so maybe it wasn’t yelling, and I didn’t want to give any attention to it.
+Perhaps it was because my physical and emotional self was in synced for the first time in a while.
+I was restful, but I had to start the day, and this day for me was a milestone day.

-We are conditioned to go from point A to point B.
+We are creatures of habit with most things; in life, we prefer to go from point A to point B.

-A good example of this truth is the placement of mile markers on our roadways.
-Each one is representative of where we came from and where we are headed.
-One can always revisit a particular marker and connect to its place on our path and the memories that go along with it.
-We can learn the mapping and follow it without too much attention to those markers, once we have traveled the road a few times.
-After the map is ingrained in our brain.
-We can call it up readily and the feelings of uncertainty or concerns of getting or being lost start to dissipate.
-There is a comfort that comes once a road has been traveled.
+An excellent example of this truth is the mile markers on our roadways.
+Each one represents where we came from and where we’re heading.
+One can always revisit a particular point and connect it to the memories that accompany it.
+We can learn the mapping and follow it without paying attention to those markers once we have traveled the road a few times.
+After the map imprints within our brain, you can call it up by memory, and the feelings of uncertainty or concerns about getting or being lost dissipate.
+There is a comfort that comes once a road becomes familiar.

-We place expectations on ourselves and others do the same.
-Often we assume we will know how to react to the turns in the road without even a glance at the map.
-Another issue arises when our expectations of milestones in life don’t live up to the reality of the situation.
+We place expectations on ourselves, and others do the same.
+We often assume we will know how to react to the road turns without glancing at the map.
+Another issue arises when expectations of milestones in life don’t live up to the reality of the situation.
 How often do we jump into something without the proper preparation?
-We sometimes become so stuck in the idea of where we are going, that we again lose the emphasis and importance of its meaning.
+We sometimes become so stuck in where we’re going that we again lose the emphasis and importance of its meaning.

 Is He Included?

 Milestones are so crucial to all of us.
 We dream about them and imagine ourselves experiencing each one.
 When have we not reached a particular happening, we sometimes get carried away with our vision of how it will be?
 How will I be when I get there?
 When will it be?
 It seems we are always looking ahead to the future.